The Web address of this article is http://sfhelp.org/grief/basics.htm

 mourning both mean

-the long, natural mental-emotional-spiritual process that heals the pain and emptiness of
+the natural mental-emotional-spiritual process that heals the pain and

 environment.

-losses on mental, emotional, and spiritual levels; and (b) eventually resume
+losses on mental, emotional, and spiritual levels; and to (b) eventually resume

 grief levels